8059blank/8059blank.github.io/_posts/hackac/2023-09-12-HACK@AC Information.md

 *Note: All participants (including Poly/ITE students) must be 21 years old or younger to participate*

+*Note: If you were previously a secondary school student, and are waiting for Poly enrollment in April, you can still play under the Poly category*

 Categories include Crypto, Forensics, Miscellaneous, Programming, Reverse Engineering, Web and Pwn.

 ## Workshop Details